-As the economy improves, a lot of people are thinking about starting new businesses or extending the reach of their current business.
+As the economy improves, a lot of people are thinking about starting new businesses or extending the reach of their current businesses.
 We probably meet at least ten new entrepreneurs at Kona Impact each month.
 Some have an old idea with a new twist while others are looking to create a new category of business in Kona online.

-We are excited to see this increased level of new businesses in Kona for a few reasons: 1) we love to see people become owners of their own business.
+We are excited to see this increased level of new businesses in Kona for a few reasons: 1) we love to see people become owners of their own businesses.
 This is where wealth and jobs are created, 2) new businesses expand the range of products and services available in our rather isolated island in the Pacific, and 3) Small businesses are what keep Kona Impact alive!